Mountain Fire (2013)

+Progression

 Initial response to the fire was also delayed by Cal Fire and Riverside County Fire due to a breakdown of an agreement made with the Idyllwild Fire Department, the closest fire station to the origin of the fire, causing resources from further away to be sent to the incident first.

 For a time the fire threatened the town of Idyllwild and other small towns.
 The Palm Springs Aerial Tramway and Mount San Jacinto State Park were closed due to unhealthful air quality, and many neighboring areas were warned of possible unhealthful air conditions.
 The fire reached to within 2 miles of Palm Springs, which was draped by a blanket of ash and smoke.

+Effects

 Nearly 6,000 residents of the Idyllwild and Fern Valley areas were ordered to evacuate; those communities were not damaged by the fire and the evacuation orders were lifted July 21.
 Evacuation centers were set up at Hemet High School in Hemet, Hamilton High School in Anza and Beaumont High School in Cherry Valley.

 Evaluating the effect of the fire, scientists say it may prove to be healthy for the Mount San Jacinto environment, because in many areas it burned away the understory (leaf litter, brush and downed timber) while leaving the taller trees intact.
 Rich Minnich, a fire scientist from the University of California, Riverside, said this was a poster child for how Southern California wildfires should burn.
 "We got an old-growth forest that burned slowly in good weather," he said.
 "We got a fantastic house cleaning.
 Someone finally vacuumed the rugs."
 Ken Kietzer, a scientist with the California state parks, echoed the assessment, saying the fire appears to have worked out well for Mount San Jacinto State Park.
 "When the fire got into the park, it was for the most part not a crown fire.
 It was a creeping ground fire.
 That is going to be very favorable to reducing the buildup of ground fuels and thinning out some of the smaller, shade tolerant understory, which will probably in the long run be a benefit for the park."

 A team of researchers from the San Diego Natural History Museum had been in the area studying the flora and fauna of Mount San Jacinto for comparison with a similar study done 100 years earlier by zoologist Joseph Grinnell; they were forced by the fire to evacuate their research camp.
 They are finding that the forest is much more dense than it was 100 years ago, partly due to decades of fire suppression.
 The increased density has altered the animal population as well as making the area more susceptible to large, damaging fires.